Coronavirus - The Practice is open

 Updated on Thursday 5th of November 2020

-We would like to let all of our patients know that as per the Governments guidelines, the practice is, sadly, temporarily closed for routine dental treatment.
-We hope to be open as soon as possible.
-We will, of course, keep you updated.
+We would like to let all our patients know that we re-opened on Monday 15th of June.
 If you have an appointment booked in the near future and have not heard from us, please call the practice before coming in.

 If you are concerned that you or a relative may have been exposed to or become infected with the novel coronavirus, please contact NHS111, DO NOT attend A&E and DO NOT come to the surgery.

 Please click on the link below for advice from the government website.

 • shortness of breath

 The symptoms are similar to other illnesses that are much more common, such as cold and flu and it does not necessarily mean you have the illness.

 NHS 111 has an online coronavirus service that can tell you if you need medical help and advise you what to do.

 Use this service if:

 • you think you might have coronavirus